 Types of Headaches

-Headaches can be broadly categorized into primary and secondary types, each with distinct characteristics and causes.
+Headaches can be broadly categorized into primary and secondary types with distinct characteristics and causes.

 Primary vs. Secondary Cough Headaches

-Primary cough headaches are temporary headaches and won’t cause any lasting effects, while secondary cough headaches last longer and are considered serious since they usually indicate an underlying issue in the brain.
-Secondary cough headaches are a type of secondary headaches caused by underlying health issues.
+Primary cough headaches are temporary and will not cause lasting effects, while secondary cough headaches last longer and are considered serious since they usually indicate an underlying issue in the brain.
+Secondary cough headaches are a type of secondary headache caused by underlying health issues.

-Primary cough headaches may cause a headache on only one side of the head, or may affect the whole head.
-It’s believed that primary cough headaches are caused by the sudden increase in pressure applied to the abdomen during a cough.
-This is the same pressure that may cause a headache after laughing, sneezing, or an intense workout.
+Primary cough headaches may affect only one side of the head or the whole head.
+They are believed to be caused by the sudden increase in pressure applied to the abdomen during a cough.
+This pressure may cause a headache after laughing, sneezing, or an intense workout.

 A secondary cough headache, on the other hand, is usually caused by an underlying health condition, such as a brain disorder, tumor, or skull abnormality, that’s been exacerbated by the cough.
-This headache will often change in intensity when you change position, such as when you lie down or stand up.
+This headache will often change in intensity when you change position, such as lying down or standing up.
 Secondary cough headaches can manifest as severe headaches requiring immediate medical attention.

 The most common cause of a secondary cough headache is a Chiari type I malformation, or abnormality in the skull structure where the lower part of the brain may emerge from the base of the skull and rest in the upper spinal area.
 Other causes of a secondary cough headache include brain tumors, fluid in the brain, or low cerebrospinal fluid.